Al Hilal English School, Manki

-Al-Hilal English School is a not-for-profit school in Manki, which was founded in 1989 by Sawood Hajika, and managed by Tarbiat Education Society.
-The school started off as a private venture but eventually partial control was passed to the government.
-It covers ages 3 to 18 and follows modern educational models.
+Al-Hilal English School is a not-for-profit school in Manki, Honnavar, which was founded in 1989 by Shabandri Iqbal, Shabandri Jaffar Sadik, and Sawood Hajika, and managed by Tarbiat Education Society.
+The school started off as a private venture but eventually, partial control was passed to the government.
+It covers ages 3–18.

 History

-Shabandri Iqbal, Shabandri Jaffar Sadik, Sawood Hajika founded Al-Hilal English School in 1989.
-It was started with just a block accommodating L.K.G. and U.K.G.
+The school was started with just a block accommodating Lower Kindergarten and Upper Kindergarten.
 The school was a success and soon, the number of students increased dramatically.
 This demanded a bigger campus which was expanded over the years in line with the increasing population.
 Presently it is having L.K.G. to 10th STD, and is all set to have its block for pre-university college within the campus.

+The population of Manki is 11,000, but the people are lagging behind in educational opportunities compared to surrounding places such as Bhatkal, Honnavara, and Murudeshwara.
+That changed when the school was established.

 Present strength

 The present strength of the school is around 450 students.
 Since its establishment, more than 200 have graduated.